RaviTambade/AutomationTesting/README.md

 ## 💬 Mentor's message

 > *"You’re not switching careers—you’re expanding your impact.
-You’ve tested other people’s code long enough.
-Now, let’s build something of your own.
-From the right side of the V to the left.
-From QA to Full Stack.
+You’ve spent years testing other people’s code, and now it’s time to create your own.
+Move from the right side of the V to the left.
+From QA to a Full Stack Individual Contributor.
 This is your journey, and Transflower is here to accelerate it."*

- **"Welcome to Transflower Acceleration Program—where your testing journey becomes the launchpad for your development career."**
+ **"Welcome to Transflower Acceleration Program (TAP)—where your testing journey becomes the launchpad for your development career."**

 > You’ve spent years finding defects, raising bugs, testing apps.
 You know how to **break things the right way**—and that means you already think like a developer.